snprajwal/rip8/README.md

-# RIP-8 - The Rust CHIP-8 emulator
+# RIP-8 - The Rust CHIP-8 interpreter

-Everyone's gotta write a CHIP-8 emulator.
+Everyone's gotta write a CHIP-8 interpreter.
 And in my case, it's gotta be in Rust ;)

-# Using the emulator
+# Usage

-You can run a CHIP-8 ROM on the emulator by passing it as an argument on the command line:
+You can run a CHIP-8 ROM on the interpreter by passing it as an argument on the command line:

 ```sh
 cargo run -- /path/to/rom